Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 [^3]: DuckDuckGo has a crawler called DuckDuckBot.
 This crawler doesn't impact the linked results displayed; it just grabs favicons and scrapes data for a few instant answers.
 DuckDuckGo's help pages claim that the engine uses over 400 sources; my interpretation is that at least 398 sources don't impact organic results.
 I don't think DuckDuckGo is transparent enough about the fact that their organic results are proxied.
 Compare DuckDuckGo side-by-side with Bing and Yandex and you'll see it's sourcing organic results from one of them (probably Bing).

-[^4]: Qwant claims to also use its own crawler for results, but it's still mostly Bing.
-Try a side-by-side comparison; I found that it doesn't seem to have anything besides Bing results.
+[^4]: Qwant claims to also use its own crawler for results, but it’s still mostly Bing in my experience.
+See the "semi-independent" section.

 [^5]: Disconnect Search allows users to have results proxied from Bing or Yahoo, but Yahoo sources its results from Bing.